-The Senate has approved a $122 billion emergency spending bill that includes a tucked-away provision placing a two-year moratorium on a proposed Medicaid rule.
+The Senate on Thursday approved a $122 billion emergency spending bill that includes a tucked-away provision that places a two-year moratorium on a proposed Medicaid

 In January, the CMS proposed a rule that more narrowly defines the criteria for a

-public hospital and which creates cost limits for public health providers.
+public hospital and that creates cost limits for public health providers.

 The CMS said that rule would help Medicaid save $4 billion over five years.
 But